-There are more than three and a half million truck drivers in the United States according to the American Trucking Association.
-Surprisingly, that number accounts exclusively for commercial truck drivers.
-Add in bus drivers, private shuttles, taxis, ride-sharing services, delivery services, movers and more, and there are millions of people across the United States who spend most of their workday behind the wheel.
+There are 3.5 million commercially licensed truck drivers in the United States, according to the American Trucking Association.
+Add in bus drivers, private shuttles, taxis, ride-sharing services, delivery services, movers and more, and there are tens of millions of people across the United States who spend most of their workday behind the wheel.

 If your employees drive for work, you need to know that they’re being safe.
 The fear of not knowing whether your employees violate traffic laws or cause a crash while on the clock could cost you more than you think.

 Let’s say you hire a new employee with a clean driving record in June.
-Over the course of the next few months, they incur a few moving violations off the clock in their personal vehicle.
-Although seemingly minor, these continuously add up and create costly implications for the driver and the company.
-Then your employee gets into a crash on company time due to driving too fast, entering an intersection after the light turned red, colliding with another car.
+Over the course of the next few months, they incur one or two moving violations off the clock in their personal vehicle.
+Although seemingly minor, these violations add up and create costly implications for the driver and the company.

 Insurance companies are going to examine the most current driving records of both parties, subsequently deciding who’s at fault for damages.
-When they do, they’ll find that your employee has a history of moving violations, meaning they were high-risk and shouldn’t have been behind the wheel.
+When they do, they’ll find that your employee has a history of moving violations but no action against those violations by your company.

-If only puling MVRs once a year (or not at all), there’s no way to know that the employee had these violations.
+If only puling MVRs once a year, at-hire or simply not at all, there’s no way to know that the employee had these violations.
 Although a convincing argument, it won’t matter to insurance companies.
 What they’ll see is that you allowed an employee with a history of unsafe driving to get behind the wheel on behalf of your company and, as a result, a crash occurred.

 In some states, you may be found responsible for the crash, as it could fall under “negligent hiring” or “negligent retention.”
 This means that you’re found guilty of hiring or keeping an employee with an unsafe driving record.
 Despite not knowing about these infractions, you’re running the risk of being punished for their bad behavior.